Pneumococcal Pneumonia Vaccine Research Study

 Study Background

-Researchers at the University of Alabama at Birmingham are conducting a study to compare the use of an updated pneumococcal pneumonia vaccine to the older version of the vaccine for youth and children.
+Researchers at the University of Alabama at Birmingham are conducting a study to compare a 21-valent pneumococcal disease vaccine to the FDA-approved 20-valent pneumococcal disease vaccine for infants, toddlers, children and adolescents.

-Pneumococcal disease is known to be dangerous for children under five years old, and vaccination remains a crucial preventive measure.
+Pneumococcal disease is known to cause serious complications for children under five years old, and vaccination remains a crucial preventive measure.
 There are more than 100 pneumococcal variants, which requires the need for a more robust and durable vaccine protection.

-Our study team aims to understand the safety and efficacy of an updated vaccine when compared to the existing Prevnar 20 vaccine.
-Half of participants will receive the updated vaccine and half the participants will receive the existing vaccine.
-The study is double blinded, which means both the study team and the families participating will not know which vaccine the child received.
+Our study team aims to understand the safety and immunogenicity of the study vaccine when compared to the Prevnar 20 vaccine.
+Half of participants will receive the study vaccine and half the participants will receive the Prevnar 20 vaccine.
+The study is modified double-blinded, which means both the study team and the families participating will not know which vaccine the child received.

 Join our study today to help the study of an updated pnuemococcal pneumonia vaccine!